AndrewBergman1/mGPS_GA/README.md

 I'll re-run 50 generations using the full data to see how it stacks up against the 50 generations ran using 100 observations.

 The 50 generation run has the same plotting issue.

+I have now ran some short GAs on the full data [FAILED], the first 1000 entries [FAILED], the first 100 entries [SUCCESS].
+I will now try the first 500 entries.
+Either the data gets fucked further down the dataset or the multiple linear regression might not be able to handle the data im throwing at it.